What is the edit_users permission in WordPress?

 The edit_users permission allows you to edit the accounts of other WordPress users.
 Those users must have the same user role as you, or a role that is lower in the WordPress user hierarchy.

-For the edit_users permission to be effective, you must have the read permission and the list_users permisson.
+For the edit_users permission to be effective, you must have the read permission and the list_users permission.
 If you do not have those two permissions, you won't be able to access the “Users” menu in the WordPress admin area:

 However, read and list_users will not allow you to see other people's accounts.
 On the main “Users” screen, the only action available for other users is “View”.
 Actions such as “Edit” and “Delete” are not available.

-However, if you have the edit_users permission, you will be able to edit users who are on the same level as you, or lower.
+If you have the edit_users permission, you will be able to edit users who are on the same level as you, or lower.
 In the image below, the user is a “Subscriber”.
 You can edit users who also have the “Subscriber” role, but not the higher “Administrator” role.